 - April: Bikhauti.
 A festival that celebrates Navratri, prayers for abundant future harvests, and sibling love all in one!

 - July: Hariyala – A celebration for the wedding of Goddess Parvati and Lord Shiva

 - August: Olgia or Gheeya Sankranti – A festival to celebrate the ripening of the harvest and the full abundant treasures from nature.

 - September: Nanda Devi Fair – An unbroken tradition since the 16th century, the Nanda Devi fair brings together Kumaoni people from all walks of life

-- October: Sharadotsav and Dussehra – This is the year’s busiest and most spectacular festivals and draws both domestic and foreign tourists.
-Lasting for nine days, these festivals involve pujas, melas, processions and street food galore.
+- October: Sharadotsav and Dussehra – This is the year’s busiest and most spectacular festival and draws both domestic and foreign tourists.
+Lasting for nine days, these festivals involve pujas, melas, processions, and street food galore.